 Bio

-My career as a professional photographer has evolved over the decades.
+My career as a professional photographer has evolved from studio photography to location and architecture.
 After graduating from the University of Georgia with a degree in journalism I worked as a freelance photo journalist.
 I won several awards for my documentary work.
-A local story on Georgia Blues Players garnered national press awards and international exposure.
+A regional story on traditional Georgia Blues Players garnered national press awards and international exposure.

-I opened the first of four photography studios shooting people, models, musicians, food, hi-tech products, industrial products, and jewelry.
-Later on, I opened a large advertising photography studio in Atlanta.
+I opened the first of four photography studios shooting people, models, entertainers, food, hi-tech and industrial products.
+In 1991, I opened a large studio in Atlanta focused on advertising illustration.
 I had become an expert in “paint with light” photography.
 My photography was in demand by major corporations and advertising agencies.
-It won gold medals at advertising awards shows.
-But digital imaging came in like a tsunami, and overnight my in-camera special effects and light painting techniques were being imitated by computer jocks on their Macs.
-I vowed to quit the business.
+My work garnered gold medals in advertising awards.